GeoffBurns/Rickety-Kate/README.md

 Rules for rickety-kate can be found at http://australiancardgames.com.au/rickety-kate/

 However the scoring of this app is based on my families rules - 10 points for Queen of Spaces and 1 point for other spades

+This is distributed under a Creative Commons Atribution licence http://creativecommons.org/licenses/by/3.0/